 Why I Picked The Breville Juicer

 I didn't start juicing to “cleanse” my body but rather as a way to get more plant nutrients that I might not be getting.
-I’ve had my [easyazon_link cloaking=”no” keywords=”Vitamix” localization=”yes” locale=”US” nofollow=”yes” new_window=”yes” tag=”mscscs-20″]Vitamix[/easyazon_link] for over 12 years.
-It’s a fantastic machine and gets used pretty much every day.
-The only thing is there are some foods I don't put in it because their taste overpowers everything else.
+I’ve had my Vitamix since 2002.So if you want a great blender, that's what I suggest.

-The model I have is called the Juice Fountain because it’s almost like a soda fountain – the juice shoots out of the machine as soon as you put fruits or veggies in to it.
-When I saw it, I called it “The Vitamix of Juicers” because it juiced fruits and veggies so quick.
+The model I have is called the Juice Fountain because it’s almost like a soda fountain – the juice shoots out of the machine as soon as you put fruits or veggies into it.
+When I saw it, I called it “The Vitamix of Juicers” because it juiced fruits and veggies so quickly.

-Yes, the Breville juicer is loud.
-I'd say its about the same noise level as my Vitamix.
-For what I use it for -see my recipe below – its only on for about 30 seconds at the most, so I don't even think of the noise anymore.
-For what its worth, none of my neighbors have said they hear it either – and I've asked them.
+I wont lie, the Breville juicer is loud.
+It's about the same noise level as my Vitamix.
+For what I use it for -see my recipe below – it's only on for about 30 seconds at the most.

 The Juice Jug